USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - ORVR_FuelChangeInputs.csv which provides the fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
     - DEF_DoseRateInputs.csv which provides the diesel exhaust fluid (DEF) dosing rates expected in the baseline scenario.
     - DEF_Prices.csv which provides DEFs prices by calendar year.
-    - CriteriaEmissionCost_Inputs.csv which provides the cost per ton of criteria emissions in the inventory.
+    - CriteriaEmissionCost_Inputs.csv which provides the cost per ton of criteria emissions in the inventory (not used for the NPRM analysis).
     - Repair_and_Maintenance_Curve_Inputs.csv which provides inputs used in estimating emission repair costs.
     - UsefulLife_Inputs.csv which provides useful life miles and ages under each alternative.
     - Warranty_Inputs.csv which provides warranty miles and ages under each alternative.